dezh1110/Honeywell-hackathon-round-EcoLoop/README.md

 - `docker-compose.yml` — runs the dashboard, the backend agent, and a local Ollama instance together.

-## Running everything

-**Before you start: give Docker Desktop enough memory.** Settings → Resources → Memory, at least 6-8GB for the whole stack (EnergyPlus + Ollama + dashboard build).
-Too little and Ollama's model process gets OOM-killed mid-run — the agent handles that gracefully rather than crashing, but it's better avoided.

-1. Create a Supabase project; run **all four migration files**, in order:
-   `supabase/migrations/*.sql`, then the three files under `backend/supabase/migrations/*.sql` in filename order.
-2. Copy `.env.example` to `.env` at the repo root (not just `backend/.env`) with `VITE_SUPABASE_URL`, `VITE_SUPABASE_ANON_KEY`,
-   `SUPABASE_SERVICE_KEY`, and `SIMULATION_BACKEND`. **This root `.env` is what `docker-compose.yml` actually reads for `SIMULATION_BACKEND`** —
-   editing `backend/.env` alone won't change it for the Docker path, since `docker-compose.yml`'s `environment:` block overrides it.
-3. Also copy `backend/.env.example` to `backend/.env` (Compose passes this
-   in via `env_file`, and it's also what a non-Docker local run uses).
-4. `docker compose up --build` — starts Ollama, the backend agent (real EnergyPlus by default; see `backend/README.md` for what that involves), and the dashboard on http://localhost:5173.
-5. `docker compose exec ollama ollama pull llama3.2:3b` (first run only, matches the default `LLM_MODEL` — pulling a different model without also setting `LLM_MODEL` to match will just trade one error for another), then `docker compose restart backend` so it picks up the model.

-Or run each piece locally without Docker — `npm run dev` for the dashboard, `python -m app.main` for the backend (see `backend/README.md`).

 ### Troubleshooting the Docker path (found by actually running it)